After almost ten years, the Google Chromecast is finally worth buying.

-Once you link your Smartphone to your Chromecast through the Google Home app, the setup process automatically copies over some important information and links some of your accounts.
+Once you link your Smartphone to your Chromecast through the Google Home app, the setup process automatically copies over some vital information and connects some of your accounts.

-You can still choose to enter your information on screen using the remote control.
-However, since there’s no easy way to use Chromecast without a Google account, that just makes the process longer.
+You can still enter your information on the screen using the remote control.
+However, since there’s no easy way to use Chromecast without a Google account, the process is longer.

-There are a couple of points in the setup process where you’ll have to give Google some additional permissions in order to get the most out of your Chromecast.
+You’ll have to give Google additional permissions at specific points in the setup process to get the most out of your Chromecast.

 The first is allowing Google to search for content across all of your TV apps.

-This is at the core of Google TV, so if you don’t allow this permission, the new Chromecast loses a lot of it’s advantages.
+This is at the core of Google TV, so if you don’t allow this permission, the new Chromecast loses many of its advantages.

 The second is choosing what initial apps and services you want on your new Chromecast.
-Android TV has a similar step in it’s setup process, but it felt like this was much more detailed.
+The Android TV setup process is similar, but this is much more detailed.

-The setup process took about 30 minutes to complete, but you’re hands-off for most of it.
-There’s a mandatory software update, which needs to download and install before you can even get to the home screen.
+The setup process took about 30 minutes, but you’re hands-off for most of it.
+There’s a mandatory software update, which needs to download and installed before you can even get to the home screen.

 Chromecast Remote Control

-Hands down, the best addition to the new Chromecast with Google TV is the remote control.
+Hands down, the remote control is the best addition to the new Chromecast with Google TV.
 Pun intended.